Harrington Discovery Institute requires that all applicants meet the following criteria:

 General: No more than $10,000 of the total grant can be used for capital expenditures or equipment.
 The award may only be used for direct project expenses, not for institutional overhead.

-Salary: The award may be used to cover salaries for post-docs equivalent to the % effort devoted to the project.
-Please note that PI’s salary is limited to 10% of the total award amount.
+Salary: The award may be used to cover salaries for post-docs equivalent to the percent effort devoted to the project.
+Salaries or other compensation for students, including but not limited to both undergraduate and graduate students, are not allowed.
+Please note that PI’s salary is limited to 10 percent of the total award amount.

 Travel: The award may not be used for travel, meetings, professional fees, publication fees, etc.